BannerFD/penteract-user-docs/doc/standards/code.md

 /health/ready should respond witha status code of 200 when the service is running and all dependencies (such as databases and queues) are connected.

+## Logging

+There is no absolute standard in terms of logging.
+Pease make sure when the PRODUCTION environment variable is set to true you log liberally and in json format.